martinepalazzo/pancancer_somatic_autoencoder/README.md

 # pancancer_somatic_autoencoder
-The autoencoder architecture used in the paper 'A pancancer somatic mutation embedding using autoencoders' https://link.springer.com/article/10.1186/s12859-019-3298-z.
+The autoencoder architecture used in the paper 'A pancancer somatic mutation embedding using autoencoders' https://link.springer.com/article/10.1186/s12859-019-3298-z published by Palazzo et Al. at BMC Bioinformatics in the Artificial Intelligence section.

 # Abstract